fossabot/everpl/docs/source/developer/generic_thing_types.rst

 Track Player type represents all devices with an ability to switch between tracks: backward and forward.
 It inherits all the fields and behaviour provided by Pausable Player type but adds two additional
 commands: "next" and "previous".
-Also, there is new field "track_info" added that allows to find general information about the current playing audio track, video, station or stream.
+Also, there is a new field "track_info" added that allows to find general information about the current playing audio track, video, station or stream.